CBC News Magazine

-CBC News Magazine (later known as Newsmagazine) was a weekly Canadian news television series which debuted on CBC Television on September 8, 1952.
+CBC News Magazine (later known as Newsmagazine) is a Canadian news television series which was broadcast weekly and debuted on CBC Television on September 8, 1952.
 The series presented the week's international news highlights and documentaries from CBC correspondents around the world.
 It ran until 1981 when it was cancelled in order to make way for The Journal.

 Lorne Greene, then an announcer and newsreader for the CBC, was narrator for the series in its early years.
 It was hosted by the anchor of The National from the 1970s until its demise.